Advanced-Computer-Lab-2022/KIMOS/README.md

     - Download:
         - the certificate as a PDF from the website.
         - the notes as a PDF.
-    - Write notes with markdown and drag it anywhere on the page while watching the video.
+    - Write notes with markdown and drag them anywhere on the page while watching the video.
     - Request a refund only if less than 50% of the course has been attended.
     - Report a problem with a course.
 The problem can be "technical", "financial" or "other".
     - Follow up on an unresolved problem.

 3. As a Corporate Trainee you can :

-    - Select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in your currency.
     - View all the titles of the courses available including the total hours of the course and course rating.
-    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on the course title, subject, or Instructor.
     - View :
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.
         - his/her grade from the exercise.
         - the questions with the correct solution to view the incorrect answers.
         - a list of all the courses he/she is enrolled in on their profile.
-        - all previously repoted problems and their statuses.
+        - all previously reported problems and their statuses.

     - Request access to a specific course they do not have access to.
     - Rate an Instructor and/or a course.
     - Solve a multiple choice exercise and submit his/her answers.
     - Watch a video from a course he/she is registered for.
-    - Open all the items inside a course he/she is registered for including videos and excercises.
+    - Open all the items inside a course he/she is registered for including videos and exercises.
     - See his/her progress in the course as a percentage of how much of the course has been completed so far
     - Change his/her password or if you forgot your password you can receive an email to change a forgotten password.
-    - Write notes with markdown and drag it anywhere on the page while watching the video.
+    - Write notes with markdown and drag them anywhere on the page while watching the video.
     - Download:
         - the certificate as a PDF.
         - the notes as a PDF.